 According to Hopkins’ email—and on-site signage—the new green space will be known as “Fleet Fields.”
 The name is seemingly a reference to the City of Chicago’s former Department of Fleet and Facility complex that once stood at the site.

-Sterling Bay purchased the 18-parcel from the city for $104.4 million and combined it with its other North Branch properties to create Lincoln Yards.
+Sterling Bay purchased the 18-acre parcel from the city for $104.4 million and combined it with its other North Branch properties to create Lincoln Yards.
 The developer initially envisioned a 20,000-seat United Soccer League stadium at the waterfront site, but Hopkins rejected that part of the plan based on community feedback.

 According to the alderman’s email, the new athletic fields are on track to be completed 18 months ahead of schedule and represent just a small piece of the total 21 acres of publicly accessible open space promised in the Lincoln Yards master plan.
 The elected official says he will hold community meetings on permanent park improvements once the architects and designs are selected.